iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - created date

 Release-candidate states may include draft, in review, approved, rejected, ready for deployment, deployed, superseded (replaced by a newer release candidate), or withdrawn.

+Here, approved means that the release candidate has passed the required review and approval steps, ready for deployment means that it is approved and cleared for a specific deployment step, and deployed means that at least one deployment record has been created from that release candidate.

 Approval-request states may include open, pending responses, completed, cancelled, or expired (approval window elapsed without completion).